Tonneh/MultiplayerShooter/README.md

 MultiplayerShooter that is developed fully in Unreal Engine 5 C++.

+## Try out the game
-To play, download here : https://mega.nz/file/QAdkmYrC#JgrjLm_kxRFuWvEs_-PP6owJ64xkm_uwBPdVMbILUX4
+To play, download here (1.85 GB): https://mega.nz/file/QAdkmYrC#JgrjLm_kxRFuWvEs_-PP6owJ64xkm_uwBPdVMbILUX4

 Check box which gamemode you'd like to play and the number of players you want in your game.
 Game won't start until that many players joins, put 1 if you're by yourself looking around. :eyes:

+## Important
+Includes a Snowy Map made with quixel bridge assets.
+Note: (Textures for map isn't uploaded to github, as the files were too large (60+ gbs).
+However, the packaged game (above download link above) will have the map textures.)

+## Game Details
 Includes a plugin to connect players to the same session, requires a steam login to host and connect to servers.

-Includes a Snowy Map made with quixel bridge assets.
-Note: (Textures for map isn't uploaded to github, as the files were too large.
-As in 60+ gbs, however, packaged game will have.)

 Announcements for who won or which team has won, when the match starts, when the match ends, and when next match starts.